jobinthompu/Confluent-Dev-Day/README.md

 ![alt tag](https://github.com/jobinthompu/Confluent-Dev-Day/blob/master/Resources/images/PreviewTable.png)

 You should be able to view the data streamed by the redshift connector.
 You may query the data or connect to [Amazon QuickSight](https://aws.amazon.com/quicksight/) to start  visualizing it.
-With this we have come to end of this blog post.
+With this we have come to end of this post.

 ## Clean Up